Bronson faced brutal treatment in jail, psychologist tells parole hearing

 An independent psychologist employed by Bronson’s legal team told the hearing on Wednesday: “He feels like the whole system is about humiliating and degrading him.”

-Wearing a black t-shirt with white writing on it, and his trademark dark, round glasses, Bronson could be seen rocking his chair backwards and forwards as the psychologist gave evidence.
+Wearing a black T-shirt with white writing on it, and his trademark dark, round glasses, Bronson – who the review was told has hearing difficulties – could be seen rocking his chair backwards and forwards as the psychologist gave evidence.

 She said the 70-year-old has mild symptoms of post-traumatic stress disorder, partly due to some “brutal and unacceptable treatment” while in the prison system.